joshmfrankel/joshmfrankel.github.io/_posts/2017/2017-11-02-deploying-a-jekyll-blog-to-github-pages-with-custom-plugins-and-travisci.md

 joshfrankel.me
 {% endhighlight %}

 This tells Github Pages where you site is being published at.

-Below I've listed the basic setup for what you'll need to do for other domain registrars.
-(From the Namecheap documentation)
+~~Below I've listed the basic setup for what you'll need to do for other domain registrars.
+(From the Namecheap documentation)~~

-> - A record for @ pointing to 192.30.252.153
+> - ~~A record for @ pointing to 192.30.252.153~~
-> - A record for @ pointing to 192.30.252.154
+> - ~~A record for @ pointing to 192.30.252.154~~
 > - CNAME record for www pointing to your username.github.io (the username should be replaced with your actual GitHub account username):

+### Update (July 27th, 2018)
+Github has updated their servers and as such you'll need to point your DNS at the following ip addresses.
+Similar to the above, you'll want to create A records pointing at @ for each of the below ip addresses.
+[Here's the related documentation](https://help.github.com/articles/troubleshooting-custom-domains/#dns-configuration-errors).

+> If you configured A records through your DNS provider, your A records must point your custom domain to the following IP addresses:
+>
+> - 185.199.108.153
+> - 185.199.109.153
+> - 185.199.110.153
+> - 185.199.111.153

 If you now navigate to your repository's settings page you should see something like this: